-For many in the non-profit world, the work is deeply personal; change is fueled by a desire to help others.
+For many in the non-profit world the work is deeply personal; change is fueled by a desire to help others.
 But the challenge is that while many policymakers may support the same cause, they also need data to justify their budget decisions.
 With the help of a grant from Voices for Healthy Kids, the American Heart Association (AHA) in Rhode Island has started to unlock the potential of marrying both the data and the story together to work for change.
-They have designed a case study that is the cornerstone in their multi-year strategy to ensure that physical education is funded and supported in all schools – especially high-need schools.
-The ultimate goal is to secure a full-time employee at the Rhode Island Department of Education who can provide technical support to schools and secure additional funding for high-need districts.
-The role would place the necessary importance on the link between physical education, academic performance, and lifelong health.

-To supplement the case study and drive home the results in an indisputable manner, the AHA is again leveraging the power of data by deploying a survey among physical and health education teachers across school districts.
+To drive home the results in an indisputable manner, the AHA RI is again leveraging the power of data by deploying a survey among physical and health education teachers across school districts.
 The data will ultimately be shared with policymakers so they can objectively understand the need of schools.

 “Physical education and health are the most important classes that you can take in school,” said Richard Sousa, physical education teacher at Central Falls District.
 “Because we all know our own health affects us so much.
 And if you don’t have your health, you don’t have anything.”